Platypus Affiliated Society: Criticism

 The Platypus Affiliated Society has been criticized for a variety of alleged political positions, while Platypus maintains that it is a "pre-political" organization with no political line.
-The Weekly Worker has criticized Platypus as inadequate to its own theoretical project of a critique of the left, alleging that Platypus critiques Stalinism and Maoism, yet uncritically upholds orthodox Marxism, the Second International, and Trotskyism.
+Mike Macnair of the Weekly Worker has criticized Platypus as inadequate to its own theoretical project of a critique of the left and having implicit political positions about Second International Marxism and the impossibility of leftist politics today.

-A number of organizations have accused Platypus of ideologically supporting imperialism or United States military intervention, including as the World Socialist Web Site and the Spartacist League.
-Platypus has denied alleged support for U.S. intervention in the Iraq War.
-Its founder, Chris Cutrone, was similarly criticized after publishing an article challenging the left's opposition to President Donald Trump's proposed acquisition of Greenland.
-Jonathan Chait has characterized Cutrone as a "horseshoe-theory Marxist".

 Platypus has described anti-Trumpism on the left as "nervous hyperventilation of the complacent status quo under threat."
-Critics have correspondingly accused PAS and its membership of supporting Trumpism.

-2013 boycott letter
+Correspondingly, critics have accused Platypus and its membership of supporting Trumpism.
+Platypus's founder, Chris Cutrone, was criticized after publishing an article challenging the left's opposition to President Donald Trump's proposed acquisition of Greenland with Jonathan Chait characterizing Cutrone as a "horseshoe-theory Marxist."
+Platypus has also been alleged to ideologically support imperialism or United States military intervention, claims which Platypus has denied, citing the actual positions of organizations such as the Iraqi Communist Party during the American occupation of Iraq.

 In late 2013, a number of the Platypus Affiliated Society's internal communications were leaked, including reports from then-president Chris Cutrone characterizing Platypus as "a combat organization waging war on the 'Left'" and, separately, comments remarking on the prospects for Palestinians in the Israel-Palestine conflict.
 Following these leaks, former Platypus member Ben Campbell wrote an open letter calling for a boycott of all participation on events and activities hosted by the organization; the letter was subsequently published by left-wing commentator Richard Seymour.
 The letter had eighteen additional signatories, including Sebastian Budgen, editor of Historical Materialism; political theorist Jodi Dean; Doug Henwood of Left Business Observer; and philosopher Nina Power.
 Power no longer supports the boycott, stating she had "no idea why I signed it in the first place."